Back to Rankings

 Operator

 Thank you.
-Our next question comes from Brett Jordan with Jefferies.
+One moment for the next question, please.
+The next question is coming from the line of Bret Jordan of Jefferies.
 Your line is open.

 Bret Jordan